SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

 The basic principle is simple, store a texture and depending on which frame is to be rendered, pick that portion of the texture and display it on the screen.

-The first change is mainly for performance reasons, Lists are all well and good but they can (if used incorrectly) cause memory and garbage problems through what is referred to as boxing and un-boxing (basically where the values stored in the list have to be converted or stored in slower memory space, see Shawns “[Garbage collection nirvana](http://blogs.msdn.com/shawnhar/archive/2007/07/02/twin-paths-to-garbage-collector-nirvana.aspx)” article for a clearer picture and garbage collection – basically it is bad and you should try to avoid it).&nbsp; If you do not use strongly typed data or classes that can be easily broken down (basically anything that is not a Struct with the default types or default types themselves) then it causes it to slow down.&nbsp; It is not by much but in high performance games even a 0.1 second delay from slow code can cause issues.
+The first change is mainly for performance reasons, Lists are all well and good but they can (if used incorrectly) cause memory and garbage problems through what is referred to as boxing and un-boxing (basically where the values stored in the list have to be converted or stored in slower memory space, see Shawns “[Garbage collection nirvana](http://blogs.msdn.com/shawnhar/archive/2007/07/02/twin-paths-to-garbage-collector-nirvana)” article for a clearer picture and garbage collection – basically it is bad and you should try to avoid it).
+If you do not use strongly typed data or classes that can be easily broken down (basically anything that is not a Struct with the default types or default types themselves) then it causes it to slow down.
+It is not by much but in high performance games even a 0.1 second delay from slow code can cause issues.

-In the DigiPen tutorial however, we are using a strongly typed Struct (the frame) in a list, however since we have limited each animation to only have a specific amount of animation (it is not going to change, the texture is not going to create more animations), we do not need the extra overhead of a list.&nbsp; So I have changed the storage type to an Array instead.&nbsp; It goes back to old principles of keeping it simple and only use power when you really (really) need it. (in short the KISS principle all over again, you might hear that a lot here!!)
+In the DigiPen tutorial however, we are using a strongly typed Struct (the frame) in a list, however since we have limited each animation to only have a specific amount of animation (it is not going to change, the texture is not going to create more animations), we do not need the extra overhead of a list.
+So I have changed the storage type to an Array instead.
+It goes back to old principles of keeping it simple and only use power when you really (really) need it. (in short the KISS principle all over again, you might hear that a lot here!!)

 So where we originally just created the list for the animations for the sprite: